USNavalResearchLaboratory/SeaRay/docs/generic-install.rst

 	#. :samp:`bash {filename}`, where :samp:`{filename}` is the file that you just downloaded
 	#.
 Choose a name for your environment, denoted :samp:`{NAME}`
 	#. :samp:`conda create -n {NAME} scipy matplotlib`
-	#. :samp:`source activate {NAME}`
+	#. :samp:`conda activate {NAME}`

+		* You may need to follow some onscreen instructions on modifying your login shell.
-	#.
-The last command puts you in an isolated conda environment.
+		* This command puts you in an isolated conda environment.
 This command must be issued each time you open a new terminal window, in order to use the environment.

 	#.
 If you find that the plotter is failing, try explicit installation of a backend, e.g.

 		* :samp:`conda install PyQt`